NyaDanilusNya/DanilusVM/README.md

 The compiled program will be in `./bin/main`

 The files of your operating system must be on the path ./FS/* (relative to the program file).
-The entry point is the `init.lua` file
+The entry point is the `init.lua` file (you can change file system path in `vm.cfg`)

 To run the VM, enter the program directory (`./bin` by default) and run `./main`, or use:

 ```shell
 $ make run
 ```

+### Config file

+The VM configuration can be done in the `vm.cfg` file.

+At the moment you can configure the processor speed(`cpu_clock`), the amount of RAM(`ram_size`), the time after which the system will be killed in case of a dead loop, as well as the path to the ile system of VM.

 ### API